bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

 The Stream Juggler platform works on the base of the following services:

-- `Apache Mesos <http://mesos.apache.org/>`_  for resource management that allows to run the system at scale and to support different types of workloads.
-Deployment on Apache Mesos 1.3.1 is currently supported.
+- Resource management is fulfilled via `Apache Mesos <http://mesos.apache.org/>`_ that allows to run the system at scale and to support different types of workloads.

-- `Docker <http://mesos.apache.org/documentation/latest/docker-containerizer/>`_ to start applicable services in Mesos cloud.
+- To start applicable services in the Mesos we use `Docker <http://mesos.apache.org/documentation/latest/docker-containerizer/>`_.

-- `Marathon <https://mesosphere.github.io/marathon/>`_ that provides support for Mesos containers and Docker and allows to run long-life tasks as well.
-Marathon v1.4.7 is currently used for deployment.
+- `Marathon <https://mesosphere.github.io/marathon/>`_ allows running long-life tasks on Mesos.

-- `Chronos <https://mesos.github.io/chronos/>`_ is used for starting periodic tasks.

-- `Apache ZooKeeper <https://zookeeper.apache.org/>`_ is used to perform leader election in the event that the currently leading Marathon instance fails.
-ZooKeeper is also responsible for instance task synchronization for a Batch module.
-Currently Apache Zookeeper 3.4.10 is supported for the platform.
+- To perform leader election in case the currently leading Marathon instance fails `Apache Zookeeper <https://zookeeper.apache.org/>`_ is used.
+Zookeeper is also responsible for instance task synchronization for a Batch module.

-- `Mesos+Consul <https://github.com/CiscoCloud/mesos-consul>`_ is used for base service search.

-- Data sources for the platform are `Netty <https://netty.io/>`_ and `T-streams <https://t-streams.com>`_ libraries and `Kafka <https://kafka.apache.org/>`_ Version 0.10.2.1.
-For starting Kafka `Kafka on Mesos <https://github.com/mesos/kafka>`_ is used.
+- Data sources for the platform are `Netty <https://netty.io/>`_ and `T-streams <https://t-streams.com>`_ libraries and `Apache Kafka <https://kafka.apache.org/>`_.

-- Elasticsearch 5.5.2, JDBC or REST are external storages the output data is stored to.
+- The system saves the outcoming data to Elasticsearch, JDBC-compatible or RESTful external storages.

-- We use `MongoDB <https://www.mongodb.com/>`_ 3.4.7 as a document database that provides high performance and availability.
-To start MongoDB in Mesos we use `MongoDB-Marathon Docker <https://hub.docker.com/r/tobilg/mongodb-marathon/>`_.
+- We use `MongoDB <https://www.mongodb.com/>`_ as a document database that provides high performance and availability.
+All created platform entities (Providers, Services, Streams, Instances, etc.), as well as configurations, are stored here.

-- A custom-container on `NGINX <https://www.nginx.com>`_ is used for external access.

-The platform kernel is coded in Scala.

-The UI is presented via Node JS.
+- Elasticsearch 5.5.2, SQL database or RESTful are external storages the output data is stored to.

+SJ-Platform's backend is written in Scala.
+The UI is based on Angular 4.0.
+REST API is written in Akka HTTP.

 Below, you will find necessary instructions to run the services.
 Two ways of deployment are described next - on cluster (Mesos) and locally (on minimesos).
 The steps to deploy services, SJ-Platform, entities for the platform are provided on the base of a demo task.